catpea/catpea-project/database/furkies-purrkies/poem-1268/index.md

 chapter: 7
 ---

+Hair,
-Hair is a three dimensional object, that quietly sits on a person noodle whilst casting shadows.
+is a three dimensional object.

 Take time to try to create a 3D shape, with sharp edges in a paint-over to see it in full.